gedcom/scCCESS/README.md

 cores               Number of CPU cores to be used in parallel for individual and ensemble clustering.

 ...
-Optional arguments to the encode function.
+Optional arguments to be passed to the encode function.
 ```

 **Details**